 - Strengthen clinical nutrition training programs for medical students, practicing physicians, and allied health personnel; and

-- Translate findings from obesity and nutrition research to the general public to use to improve their overall health.
+- Translate findings from obesity and nutrition research to the general public to use to improve their overall health and well-being.

 Free Nutrition & Obesity Research Support

-Free biostatistics and clinical research support available for NORC research base members.
+The NORC provides free biostatistics and clinical research support to our members.

 Agriculture, Nutrition and Food Security in Peru

 Presented by Hilary M. Creed-Kanashiro, BSc, MPH

 Building More Effective eInterventions Through Functional Design Workshop

 NC Botanical Gardens in the Reeves Auditorium North